jakevc/jakevc/content/posts/2019-07-10-snakemake-examples.md

 # Input Functions

-Another small example I wrote deals with the use of input funcitons.
+Another small example I wrote deals with the use of input functions.
 This can be a very useful feature to understand.
 Consider the following example:

-> You have done [insert sequencing method] sequencing of two samples and have three technical replicates per sample, each sequencd on their own lane of the sequencer.
+> You have done [insert sequencing method] sequencing of two samples and have three technical replicates per sample, each sequenced on their own lane of the sequencer.
 The resulting samples are identified by a unique barcode sequence, you thus have six fastq files (barcode1_1.fq, barcode1_2.fq, barcode1_3.fq, barcode2_1.fq, barcode2_2.fq, and barcode2_3.fq).
 You would like to merge these files by sample and use the resulting files to propagate sample-wise through your pipeline.

 The following pipeline is an example of how you can use [input functions](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#input-functions-and-unpack) to specify the files you want to merge for each sample, allowing snakemake to use the sample as a wildcard most effectively.